Everything You Need to Know about the Backhoe

 The first backhoe was introduced after the hydraulic system was developed and the first backhoe swing frame was invented by Vaino J Holopainen and Roy E Handy, Jr. in July 1947.
 It was patented one year later and the two men came together to start the company Wain-Roy.
 The swing frame was a breakthrough invention that allowed the hydraulic guiding arm to swing to the side of the bucket.

 The very first hydraulic backhoe was sold in 1948 by Wain-Roy Co.
-Sold mainly through Ford dealers, Wain-Roy sold about 7,000 backhoes between 1948 and 1954.
+Sold mainly through Ford dealers, Wain-Roy sold about 7,000 machines between 1948 and 1954.

 While all of this was going on JCB launched the first European hydraulic loader in 1948.
-Joseph Syril Bamford stated JBC in England with the creation of two-wheeled trailers.
+Joseph Syril Bamford started JCB in England with the creation of two-wheeled trailers.
 This advanced into a four-wheel tipping trailer with the addition of the hydraulic power system and eventually led to the creation of the loader.
-The backhoe is colloquially called “JCB” in Ireland and the UK.

-In 1953 JCB took their hydraulic loader and added it to one side of a tractor with the hydraulic arm on the other side, and the multipurpose backhoe loader was born.
-Although JCB didn’t bring their loaders to American until the 1960s, the machines were already making an appearance.
+In 1953, JCB took their hydraulic loader and added it to one side of a tractor with the hydraulic arm on the other side, and the multipurpose backhoe loader was born.
+Although JCB didn’t bring their loaders to America until the 1960s, the machines were already making an appearance.

-CASE Corporation – an American company – introduced the first factory-integrated backhoe loader in 1957.
+CASE Corporation introduced the first factory-integrated backhoe loader in 1957.
 With the production of the equipment on a larger scale, American contractors and farmers already recognized the power and versatility of the backhoe before JCB arrived on American soil.
-It took another 14 years until the extendable backhoe was introduced.

 An image of an original JCB backhoe.
 Image borrowed from Farmers Guardian.